 The cost of this trip is $2,825, based on double occupancy.

 You’re in good company.
 Solo travelers typically make up about half of our small groups.
 With curiosity at the center of our experiences, there’s a natural camaraderie that develops over the course of a trip.
 We have two options for you:

 Private Room: Have your own room, subject to availability, for a supplemental cost of $275.
-After booking your trip, please request a single room when you fill out your traveler information form and we’ll send a separate invoice for the cost.
+After booking your trip, please request a private room when you fill out your traveler information form and we’ll add the option to your booking and final balance.

 Our trip begins with an afternoon welcome drink in Halifax.
 We recommend you arrive in Halifax by 1 p.m. on Day 1 so you can settle into your accommodations and meet our guides and group in time for a drink, followed by a poetry reading and dinner.
 Our trip concludes the morning of Day 6, and we can provide transportation back to the Halifax airport and city center that day.
 You'll be back in Halifax around 11 a.m.; if departing by air on this day, we recommend booking flights departing after 2 p.m.
 If you'd like to extend your trip, we’d be happy to provide suggestions for places to stay and things to do in the area on your own.

 Travelers should feel comfortable walking two to four miles over the course of each day, spending time in nature, remaining on their feet for long periods of time, and sometimes walking on uneven terrain.
 Since this is a maritime trip, you should also be comfortable on and around water.

 August in Nova Scotia is usually the most pleasant month for sailing.
 Daytime temperatures can reach up to around 75°F, dropping to the high 50s in the evenings, while humidity can reach 75 percent.
 You can expect some rain during the week.